Mrhamry/APPE/README.md

 You can downalod the corpus from here [APPC-451](https://drive.google.com/file/d/1pqrCBUuMRgJK8AJenMrlsKHjMAyocM1X/view?usp=share_link)

-_Once the preparation is complete, all other related materials will be made available here._

-*Meanwhile, for any inquiries, please contact the corresponding author, Hamad Alamri, at h.alamri@warwick.ac.uk*
+*For any inquiries, please contact the corresponding author, Hamad Alamri, at h.alamri@warwick.ac.uk*

 **How do I cite APPC-451K?**